meghanni/contact-form.plugin/readme.txt

 == Frequently Asked Questions ==
 = Why is a different contact form displayed? =

 You may have a conflict with another plugin.
-Either deactivate the other contact form plugin if you don't need it, or use
+Either deactivate the other contact form plugin, if you don't need it, or use this alternative short code on your webpage - `[cscf-contact-form]`.
-<<<<<<< HEAD
-this alternative short code on your webpage - `[cscf-contact-form]`.
 This problem often occurs when Jetpack plugin is installed.